Ariat

-Ariat International is an American footwear, apparel and accessories brand for equestrian sports, work industries and other outdoor activities, located in Union City, California.
-Ariat was launched by Beth Cross and Pam Parker in 1993, with the goal of creating high-quality boots that would provide excellent performance, comfort, and durability for riders.
+Ariat is an American footwear, apparel and accessories brand for equestrian sports, work industries and other outdoor activities, located in Union City, California.
+Ariat was launched by Beth Cross and Pam Parker in 1993.
 It has since become a popular brand in performance footwear for English and Western horseback riding.

-Ariat is a well-known brand that specializes in equestrian and western-style boots, as well as other types of apparel and accessories for horse riders and enthusiasts.
-Since then, Ariat has expanded its product line to include a wide range of apparel and accessories, including riding breeches, jackets, hats, and more.
-The company's products are designed with advanced technologies such as ATS (Advanced Torque Stability) and Duratread outsoles, which provide superior support, stability, and durability.
+As of 2023, Ariat is the largest equestrian sports brand in the world.

 History

 Ariat was founded in 1993 by Stanford Business School classmates Beth Cross and Pam Parker.
 While working for Bain & Company and consulting to Reebok, the co-founders saw an opportunity to apply athletic shoe technology to English and Western riding boots.
-In 1993, Ariat released its first two boot styles, then went on to hire a number of equestrians and horse enthusiasts.
+They named their new company after Secretariat, the famous Triple Crown champion racehorse in honor of his "huge heart and competitive spirit."
+The same year it was founded, Ariat released its first two boot styles, then went on to hire a number of equestrians and horse enthusiasts.
 In the years following the company's launch, it expanded into new performance western and English apparel, as well as workwear.
 The company also expanded its distribution in the U.S., Europe, Australia, Mexico, and Japan.

-In 2009, Ariat became the official sponsor of Professional Bull Riders (PBR).
-Ariat has since been cited by numerous publications as a popular brand in American performance footwear for both English and Western riding.
+In 2009, Ariat became the official boot sponsor of the Professional Bull Riders (PBR).
 In 2015, Ariat signed a sponsorship deal with the International Federation for Equestrian Sports (FEI).
 In 2017, Ariat joined partners with the non-profit Jared Allen's Homes For Wounded Warriors, an organization which builds homes for injured war veterans.

 In 2018, Ariat announced that they were continuing their partnership with the US Equestrian Federation (USEF), and Cross was awarded "Entrepreneur of the Year" in the Consumer Driven category by Ernst & Young.
 As of 2020, Ariat is reportedly the largest equestrian footwear and apparel company in the world.